-An automotive OEM recently declared Sarginsons work on Digital Twin Simulations as 'the most significant advance in casting technology for over 30 years'.
-This epitomises Sarginsons strategy of being the global leader in casting technology.
-Technology that creates a real world advantage for customers and foundry alike by minimising mass, costs, development times and carbon, whilst maximising TYE mechanical performance.
+An global automotive OEM recently declared Sarginsons work on Digital Twin Simulations as 'the most significant advance in casting technology for over 30 years'.
+This epitomises Sarginsons strategy of being the global leader in casting technology as a means of fully exploiting the inherent plasticity of liquid metal.
+Casting technology that, by minimising mass, cost and timelines whilst maximising mechanical performance, creates a real world advantage for customers and foundry alike.

-For Sarginsons, creating digital twin simulations, which predict TYE mechanical performance, fatigue and stress at any point of a casting, was the start of a whole range of new technologies.
-Everything from Topological Optimisation, Designed Deformation and Smart Cooling through to eAlloy development.
-But the real secret was making it all exploitable through the data being exportable to OEM's hexa/ tet meshes.
+For Sarginsons, creating digital twin simulations, which predict TYE mechanical performance at any point of a casting, initiated a whole cast of new technologies.
+Everything from Topological Optimisation, Designed Deformation and Smart Cooling through to eAlloy development and Iterative design.
+And all while being able to export this data to OEM's hexa/ tet meshes for FEA s.

 Sarginsons has achieved a pivotal advance in casting simulation by developing proprietary methods to map spatially heterogeneous variable mechanical properties; specifically Tensile strength, Yield strength, and Elongation directly onto finite element analysis (FEA) meshes.